garyfleming/lets-begin/lets-begin.md

 # A. Domain: Ubiquitous Language

 ^ Some of that domain stuff is going to be names you're giving to ideas you're implementing.
-It helps to be consistent here and build a ubiquitous language...
-TODO finish this.
-What is UL, how do we enforce it.
+It helps to be consistent here and build a ubiquitous language.
+UL was solidified in DDD, but can/should be used in many teams.
+Find domain terms, use consistently, have one way.
+Lightly enforce.

-^ TODO expand UL stuff here
+Ex.
+Map: square vs tile.

 ---